auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

 description:
 ---

+This content originally started as a brain dump that was supposed to ship as a short Twitter thread, but based on [this](https://twitter.com/auchenberg/status/1776695008692715627), I'm now shipping this as a blog post.
+It will probably turn into a mini-series of smaller posts like this.

+Since leaving Stripe, I've received a lot of questions from founders, operators, and investors about whether I could share some insights into the work we put into building Stripe's developer platform and API developer experience.
+In this post, I want to share a few learnings from some of the pieces we built over the years, and link to resources that might be valuable for others building their developer platforms.

-I often see companies providing public APIs focused on delivering excellent documentation and code-generated SDKs, but to provide a truly great **developer experience for APIs** in 2024, there’s more to it.
+Here in 2024, I often see companies providing public APIs focused on delivering excellent documentation and code-generated SDKs, fueled by the rise of [DXI companies](/post/developer-experience-infrastructure-dxi).
+However, to provide a truly great developer experience for APIs in 2024, there's more to it than meets the eye.

-Here's a few insights from building @stripe’s developer platform:
+So here's a few insights from building @stripe’s developer platform:

-- **Foundation:** First and foremost, a great API developer experience starts with a strong foundation: a predictable API platform grounded in principles and predictable patterns across its surface area.
+- **Foundation:** First and foremost, a great API developer experience starts with a strong foundation: An intuitive API platform grounded in principles and predictable patterns across its surface area.

   At Stripe, we spend a *lot* of time agonizing over patterns and consistency across the API to ensure developers have a consistent DX across products and abstractions.